coffee4j/coffee4j.github.io/getting-started/fault-characterization.md

 To use a different <a href="/apidocs/de/rwth/swc/coffee4j/engine/characterization/FaultCharacterizationAlgorithm.html">`FaultCharacterizationAlgorithm`</a>, simply change the class given in the annotation.

-Currently, <font style="font-family: 'Abril Fatface', serif;">coffee4j</font> offers the following fault characterization algorithms:
+Currently, coffee4j offers the following fault characterization algorithms:

 * <a href="/apidocs/de/rwth/swc/coffee4j/engine/characterization/ben/Ben.html">`Ben`</a>
 * <a href="/apidocs/de/rwth/swc/coffee4j/engine/characterization/aifl/Aifl.html">`Aifl`</a>